-The project includes permits for prior grading, removal of a water well and associated vault placed in the stream terrace by the previous owner, and revisions to a previously approved habitat restoration plan for the Toro Creek corridor.
+The project includes permits for prior grading, removal abandonment of a water well and associated vault placed in the stream terrace by the previous owner, and revisions to a previously approved habitat restoration plan for the Toro Creek corridor.
 As described above, some of the work that was done without permits impacted significant portions of the site.
 A mitigation measure would be implemented requiring analysis and reporting of materials previously removed from the site.
-The existing buildings would be removed from the significant part of the site, leaving slab foundations in place, and the sensitive area would be capped with geofabric and sterile fill and excluded from any future development.
+The existing buildings would be removed from the significant part of the site, leaving slab foundations in place, and t The culturally sensitive area of the property would be capped with geofabric and sterile fill and excluded from any future development.
 The intact, significant portions of the site would be restricted from all future development via a separate sheet recorded with the map identifying the area as a "Development Exclusion Area".
+The capping would taper at the existing residence and second unit; however prior to occupancy clearance of any future residence constructed on the property, the existing residence and second unit would be removed, slabs left in place, and capping completed over that area.
 All ground disturbances for future development on the property would be required to be monitored by an archaeologist and Native American observer.
 Landscaping within the significant site area would be required to be installed above the geofabric and within the fill layer.
 In the unlikely event that human remains are encountered project conditions require that excavations would cease and Chumash representatives would be immediately consulted to determine the appropriate treatment of those ancestral human remains.
 Additional measures would be required to educate construction workers about the site's sensitivity and to strictly limit ground disturbance to areas explicitly designated on approved plans.
 Application of these mitigation measures (Special Conditions CulRes 1-8) would reduce impacts to less than significant.

-- f) The project would not increase the long-term potential for trespassing, vandalizing or sabotaging cultural or ethnic resources as there would be no change in the existing residential use of the site.
+f) The project would not increase the long-term potential for trespassing, vandalizing or sabotaging cultural or ethnic resources as there would be no change in the existing residential use of the site.
 The project could increase the short-term potential for vandalizing cultural resources during construction activities.
-This impact would be less than significant with incorporation of mitigation measures including Special Condition CulRes-4, (pre-construction meeting) and Special Condition CulRes-5 (Native American and archaeological monitoring). - g) The site is not currently used for religious, sacred or educational purposes.
+This impact would be less than significant with incorporation of mitigation measures including Special Condition CulRes-4, (pre-construction meeting) and Special Condition CulRes-5 (Native American and archaeological monitoring).

+g) The site is not currently used for religious, sacred or educational purposes.
 No impacts would occur.